OlivierNicole/queue_benchmark/benchmarking-report.md

 The benchmarking code is in [bench.ml](https://github.com/OlivierNicole/queue_benchmark/blob/master/bench.ml).

+The code can be compiled with `dune build bench`.

 I chose the benchmark to minimize contention.
 It consists in two OCaml domains, one producer and one consumer, mutating a shared queue.
 The producer enqueues all integers from 1 to N, while the consumer dequeues and sums them.